 Boost My Budget rating

-I would recommend Happy Money to anyone who is interested in spending more mindfully and anyone who wants to know more about the psychology behind money!
+I would recommend Happy Money: The New Science of Smarter Spending to anyone who is interested in spending more mindfully and anyone who wants to know more about the psychology behind money!

 Next month’s book is Nice Girls Don’t Get Rich by Lois P. Frankel.